Gnosder/Gaming/dragonsanddaring.md

 | 10    | 11d6      |10     | +1 Attribute

 Each level can reroll HP, if the value is higher than before you can keep the new one.

+### Archtype Philosophy
+Roles
+    Striker - Damage
+    Defender - Tank
+    Leader/Controller - Support
+Each archtype gets 2 abilities and one extra point.
+At least one ability must reflect the archtype's role in combat while the second can/should be more RP or open ended

 ### Basic Archtypes
 Warrior